sigstore/scaffolding/README.md

  * signing-secret-password - Holds the password used to encrypt the key above.

 That secret then gets mounted / used by Rekor as demonstrated below.

- Also a secret holding the Rekor public key is created, which by default is named `rekor-pub-key` and contains one key that we need to construct a proper tuf root later on.

-  * public - Rekor public key

 ```
 spec: